Ford Trimotor

 The Ford Trimotor (also called the "Tri-Motor", and nicknamed the "Tin Goose") is an American three-engined transport aircraft.
+It made its first flight on June 11, 1926.
 Production started in 1925 by the companies of Henry Ford and ended on June 7, 1933, after 199 had been made.
 It was designed for the civil aviation market, but also saw service with military units.